 “You’ve got to embrace the now.
 It makes sense to embrace the quality on your screen, because there’s so much crap that people are looking at.
 It’s very easy to find crap.
 You know it’s crap, but you still look at it.
 I get so much stuff piled up in my inbox, but what’s great is to get something of a certain quality that’s actually been curated… Everyone’s looking at their screens, so why not look at something of quality?”

-For this year’s Prototype launch, Carroll Harris sought out artists and asked them to pitch project briefs, developing those briefs with them.
+For the Prototype launch, Carroll Harris sought out artists and asked them to pitch project briefs, developing those briefs with them.
 She asked for short works, suggesting three to five minutes’ duration.
 But “it can be as long as it needs to be,” she says, “the duration just has to feel right.”
 And the main constraint was that the work had to be made to be seen on a small screen.